 Cade Hildreth: What types of intellectual property (IP) has Pluristem secured?

-Mr. Yaky Yanay: Over the last 12 years, we have collected about 85 granted patents and about 120 patents that are pending or in process.
+Mr. Yaky Yanay: Over the last decade or so, we have collected about 85 granted patents and about 120 patents that are pending or in process.
 We are having an IP strategy that has several different layers.
 The first layer involves three-dimensional (3D) expansion of our cellular products.
 We have been able to secure a good number of patents that protect our method for expanding cells in our three-dimensional bio-reactor environment.

 The second layer is about the composition of matter patents.
 We have been able to demonstrate that any cells that are expanded on 3D matrix have a different composition of matter from cells that are expanded with traditional 2D expansion.
 We have numerous patents that pertain to the compositional matter for 3D expansion.
 The third layer of our patent strategy pertains to indications and methods of cellular injection.
 Meaning, how do we inject cells for specific indications.
 Usually we inject our products directly into the muscle.